retaildevcrews/helium/docs/DotNet-Core-Developer.md

 ## Middleware

-There is a robotsText middleware extension method added to Helium to handle a default warmup request of /robots43245.txt (43245 is random) when deploying to Azure App Service.
+There is a RobotsExtension middleware extension method added to Helium to handle a default warmup request of /robots43245.txt (43245 is random) when deploying to Azure App Service.
 Because Helium does not expect this request as part of its normal app logic, it would cause a 404 error, or in this case a false (expected) error, to appear in Azure Monitor reporting.
 This extension helps keep reporting clean and only contain true errors warranting investigation.
-Code: [robotsText.cs](https://github.com/RetailDevCrews/helium-csharp/blob/master/src/app/Middleware/robotsText.cs)
+Code: [RobotsExtension.cs](https://github.com/RetailDevCrews/helium-csharp/blob/master/src/app/Middleware/RobotsExtension.cs)

 ## Logging